-GMAT score is considered as the most intricated part of the GMAT test.
-Primarily, GMAT is a computer adaptive test, comprises of four section and each section is scored separately.
-The total GMAT score is gauged on a scale from 200-800.
-And the obtained GMAT score is the average score of these two sections.
-Here we will resolve the ambiguity of the GMAT score.
+The GMAT score is considered as the most intricate part of the GMAT test.
+Primarily, GMAT is a computer adaptive test, comprises of four sections and each section is scored separately.
+The total score of GMAT is gauged on a scale from 200-800.
+And the obtained score is the average score of these two sections.

 GMAT Score: Quick Facts

-- Integrated Reasoning measured on 1 – 8 marks
+- Integrated Reasoning is measured on a scale of 1 – 8 points

-- Verbal Reasoning measured on 0 – 60 marks
+- Verbal Reasoning is measured on a scale of 0 – 60 points

 Let’s discuss the scoring pattern in each of the sections.

-Analytical Writing Assessment (AWA): In this, you have to write an essay- Analysis of an Argument, provided by the GMAT Test conductors.
+Analytical Writing Assessment (AWA): In this section of the exam, you have to write an essay- Analysis of an Argument, provided by the GMAT examiners.
 It ranges between 0-6 with 0.5 mark increment.
-It is necessary to score at least 4 points to pass the eligibility criteria.
+It is necessary to score at least 4 points to be eligible for this particular section.

-The total GMAT score is influenced by the following three factors:
+The total score of GMAT is influenced by the following three factors: